ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 This is the second of two articles looking at how to implement edit form controls in Blazor.

-The first article explores how to control what the user could do once a form was dirty; in essence how to stop a user unintentionally exiting.
-This article describes how to build a framework that detects when the dataset is dirty and/or invalid.
+The first article explored how to control what the user could do once a form was dirty; in essence how to stop a user unintentionally exiting.
+This article describes how to build a framework that detects when the dataset is dirty and/or invalid and "locks" the application.

-I think many would consider that Blazor already has all the functionality needed to edit data.
-Why do you need to re-invent the wheel?
-It's a valid question, and you answer depends on the environment you work in.
-If you fervently believe its true, read no further: this article isn't for you.
+Many probably consider that Blazor already has enough functionality for edit data.
+Why do you need to re-invent the wheel is a valid question?
+If you fervently believe this is true, read no further: this article isn't for you.
+If not then read on and manke your own decision.

 A little recent background.
 C# 9 introduced the `Record` type, creating an immutable reference type.
 The property `{get; init;}` lets us create an immutable property.
-These are recent language changes: Microsoft seem to have done a little rethinking!
+These are recent language changes: Microsoft seems to have done a little rethinking!

-I've always been a firm believer in maintaining the integrity of records and recordsets read from databases.
+I'm a firm believer in maintaining the integrity of records and recordsets read from databases.
 What you see in your reference record or recordset is what is in the database.
-If you want to edit something, make a copy, change the copy, submit the copy to the database and then refresh your reference copy from the database.
+If you want to edit something, there's a process, not just change the original.
+Make a copy, change the copy, submit the copy to the database and then refresh your reference data from the database.

 The editing framework I use, described in this article, implements those principles.

 ## Overview

-This short discussion and the example project uses the out-of-the-box Blazor WeatherForecast record as the reference point.
+This short discussion and the project uses the out-of-the-box Blazor WeatherForecast record as our example.

 `DbWeatherForecast` represents the record read from the database.
 It's declared as a `class`, not a `record`: only the properties that represent database fields are immutable.
 The editable version of   `DbWeatherForecast` is held in a `RecordCollection`.  `DbWeatherForecast` has methods to build and read data from a `RecordCollection`.
 A `RecordCollection` is an `IEnumerable` object containing a list of `RecordFieldValue` objects.
 Each represents a field/property in `DbWeatherForecast`.
-A `RecordFieldValue` has a set of immutable fields itself, `Value` and `FieldName`, and an `EditedValue` field which can be set.  `IsDirty` is a boolean property that represents the edit state of `RecordFieldValue`. `RecordCollection` and `RecordFieldValue` provide controlled access to the underlying data values.
+A `RecordFieldValue` has a set of immutable fields itself, `Value` and `FieldName`, and an `EditedValue` field which can be set.  `IsDirty` is a boolean property that represents the edit state of `RecordFieldValue`.
+The `RecordCollection` and `RecordFieldValue` classes provide controlled access to the underlying data values.

 `WeatherForecastEditContext` is the UI editor object for `DbWeatherForecast`, exposing the editable properties of the `RecordCollection` for `DbWeatherForecast`.
 It has a symbiotic relationship with the `EditContext`, tracking the edit state of the `RecordCollection` and providing validation of any properties that require data validation.

+In the project `WeatherForecastControllerService` is the business object that provides access to the WeatherForecast data.
+The editor and viewer call `GetForecastAsync(id)` to load the current `DbWeatherForecast` record in `WeatherForecastControllerService`. `RecordData` the `RecordCollection` for the `DbWeatherForecast` record is populated by `GetForecastAsync(id)`.
+When the UI initilaizes an instance of `WeatherForecastEditContext` it passes it the `WeatherForecastControllerService` `RecordData` `RecordCollection`.
+It's important to note at this point that `RecordData` isn't replaced when a new `DbWeatherForecast` is loaded, it's cleared and then re-populated: the reference passed to `WeatherForecastEditContext` is always valid.

+## Sample Code

+As always there's a GitHub Repo .

 ## Infrastructure Classes